GitHub-Insight-ANZ-Lab/copilot-challenge-minimal-api-csharp/README.md

 You can now run the application and then test it with curl.

-1. Run the spring app: `dotnet run --project ./MinimalAPI/MinimalAPI.csproj`
+1. Run the app: `dotnet run --project ./MinimalAPI/MinimalAPI.csproj`
 2. Test with curl: `curl -v "http://localhost:5163/"`
 3. If you are using GitHub `Codespaces`, replace localhost:5163 with actual `Codespaces` url.